mrcavalcanti/mosaicoo/docs/sources/enterprise/access-control/manage-rbac-roles.md

 ## Create custom roles

-This section shows you how to create a custom RBAC role using Grafana provisioning and the HTTP API.
+This section shows you how to create a custom RBAC role using Mosaicoo provisioning and the HTTP API.

 Create a custom role when basic roles and fixed roles do not meet your permissions requirements.